-- Use procedures developed for Title VI compliance to document beneficiaries of proposed projects in RTSP and TIP. - Review and assist, as appropriate, in the ADA, Title VI, and Environmental Justice documentation produced by SAMTD. - Document compliance with all applicable federal regulations in order to maintain the region's planning process "certification" and eligibility to continue to receive federal transit and highway funds.
-April 2016 - Prepare an annual Title VI and Public Participation Accomplishment Report.
-November 2015
+- Have in place a Title VI Plan and Assurances including discrimination complaint forms and procedures for handling discrimination complaints. - Continue to collect data on participants of public involvement activities. - Use procedures developed for Title VI compliance to document beneficiaries of proposed projects in RTSP and TIP. - Review and assist, as appropriate, in the ADA, Title VI, and Environmental Justice documentation produced by SAMTD. - Document compliance with all applicable federal regulations in order to maintain the region's planning process "certification" and eligibility to continue to receive federal transit and highway funds.
+April 2017 - Prepare an annual Title VI and Public Participation Accomplishment Report.
+August 2016 - After meeting with USDOT and ODOT officials for SKATS quadrennial review (June 2016), work with USDOT on discussion of any corrective actions or recommended changes for metropolitan planning in the SKATS area to comply with federal regulations.